smartdevicelink/sdl_evolution/proposals/xxx-media-service-data-progress-bar-improvements.md

 Currently app service providers can notify consumers about a track's playback progress via `trackPlaybackProgress` and `trackPlaybackDuration`.
 However, if an app consumer wants to display progress using these parameters, it would require the app provider to send an `OnAppServiceData` RPC with updated information every second.

-Also, there are no paramters in the media service data struct that tell the consumer if the track is playing, paused, or stopped.
+Also, there are no parameters in the media service data struct that tell the consumer if the track is playing, paused, or stopped.

 ## Proposed solution
 1. Add a new parameter `updateMode` to the media service data struct.
 The use of this parameter follows the usage of `updateMode` in the `SetMediaClockTimer` RPC.